tamilselvi53/HacktoberFest-2022-Python/easy/prime_iterative/README.md

 ### Prime Check in Python

 #### Problem Statement
-Write a function that takes a number n as an argument and returns whther the number is prime or not in 0 or 1 (0-Not a plindrome, 1-Plaindrome).
+Write a function that takes a number n as an argument and returns whether the number is prime or not in 0 or 1 (0-Not a plindrome, 1-Plaindrome).

 #### Input Format
 Create a function with name answer that takes an integer n as an argument and returns 0 or 1.